 - Paint old and new nightstands with A.S. chalk paint to match headboard

 - Phase 4: Hang flatscreen TV on wall

 - Phase 5: Accessorize bedroom – procure bedskirt & lamps, rearrange pictures and art

 You may recall from the previous post about our bedroom, I foolishly purged the original base to our Sleep Number bed a few years ago, so now, much to my chagrim, I’ve purchased a new one and we assembled it this weekend.

 It’s amazing how much taller the bed is with an additional 5 inches of height.

 The assembly meant we needed to move the storage boxes and the folding tables from under the bed, and in doing so realized we needed to clean there.
-We are still checking these Leicester storage comparison prices so we can get organized and not have things under our bed.
 It’s a little embarrassing to admit its the first time in 8 years we’ve cleaned under the bed..